Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/03-Intro-to-NGS-data-analysis-II.md

 Most reference genomes are hosted on ftp sites where files can copied to a location of your choosing with the `rsync` command.

+*Do not run this command - this is only an example*
 ```bash

 # example rsync command with the UCSC ftp site